ibara/libOpenBSD/c-compiler-tutorial.md

 # C compiler
+You will predominantly use `clang` for this class.
+On our server, it is aliased to `cc`.
+There is also `gcc` (for historical reasons, named `egcc`), `pcc`, `tcc`, `cparser`, and `ccomp` installed on the server as well.
+You are welcome to use them but unless specifically stated otherwise (notably, the coding project), you should stick with `cc`.

-You may use `clang` or `gcc` for this class.
-I will occasionally use another C compiler named `pcc` to generate assembly for us to look at as a class.
-You are welcome to use `pcc` as well, but it is a package you will have to install.
+I will occasionally use `pcc` to generate assembly for us to look at as a class.
-`pcc` is avaiable as a package on all BSDs and Linux but not on macOS.
+This is because `pcc` generates much simpler assembly than `cc`, and also doesn't use all the fancy security features built into `cc`.
+That makes it easier for us to read the assembly.

 I invite you to read through the [clang](https://clang.llvm.org/docs/CommandGuide/clang.html) and